Peter-Kahl/The-Fiduciary-Breach-of-the-Modern-University/README.md

 ## Cite this work

-Kahl, P. (2025). _The fiduciary breach of the modern university: Reclaiming epistemic trust in the age of managerial knowledge_.
+Kahl, P. (2025). _The fiduciary breach of the modern university: Fiduciary law and the epistemic constitution of the fourth estate_.
 Lex et Ratio Ltd. GitHub: https://github.com/Peter-Kahl/The-Fiduciary-Breach-of-the-Modern-University DOI: https://doi.org/10.5281/zenodo.

 ## Publisher & Licence